okooo5km/zipic-raycast/README.md

 - **Output Format**: Choose from original, JPEG, WebP, HEIC, AVIF, or PNG formats.
 - **Save Location**: Save to the original location or a custom directory.
 - **Use Default Save Directory**: When using custom location, enable this to use Zipic's default save directory.
-- **Custom Directory**: Specify a custom directory when using custom save location and not using default save directory.
+- **Custom Directory**: Select a directory using a folder picker when using custom save location and not using default save directory.
 - **Width/Height**: Resize images to specific dimensions (0 for auto-adjust).
 - **Add Suffix**: Add a suffix to compressed file names.
 - **Suffix**: Customize the suffix for compressed files.